-- Insert the key into the ignition/handlebar lock, press in, and turn to the right.
-Remove the key. - ✓ You can now steer the bike again.
+- Insert the ignition key into the ignition and steering lock, press in, and turn to the right.
+Remove the ignition key. - ✓ The handlebar can now be moved again.

-6.9 Opening the filler cap
+6.9 Opening fuel tank filler cap

 Fire hazard Fuel is highly flammable.